dlemire60/openc2-oif-orchestrator/docs/WALKTHROUGH.md

  - Execute the application in the defined containers, attached to the terminal from which it was launched

-OIF execution can be terminated `ctrl-C`.
+Execution of an attached OIF instance is terminated by typing `ctrl-C` in the terminal.

 The Orchestrator can also be started in detached mode using the docker-compose `-d` or `--detach` option: